ovgu-var-labs/UsabilityTest-VRvsReal/README.md

 # Virtual Intervention Room

 A digital twin of an intervention room created with Unity.
-The room has been prepared to perform VR usability tests for the operation of an MRT machine using a gesture based system.
+The room has been prepared to perform VR usability tests for the operation of an MRI Scanner using a gesture based system.

 ## ⚠️ Git LFS Required